swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 You've just joined a new ML team with a promising ML experiment in hand.

-The experiment is training a binary text classification model to classify text into two categories: "related to R programming language" and "not related to R programming language.
+The experiment is training a binary text classification model to classify text into two categories: "related to R programming language" and "not related to R programming language".

 The dataset consists of 10,000 posts from StackOverflow.